MarkD833/Arduino-SP0256-Shield/README.md

 Note that the SP0256-AL2 needs a silence allophone such as PA1 at the end of a sequence otherwise it continues to output the last sound it made.

-The test sketch also supports the upload of Intel-Hex records that are then programmed into the 25LC256 EEPROM.
-I've set the baud rate for the serial port to 9600 baud as there is no handshaking with the host and setting the baud rate too high will likely result in buffer overruns whilst waiting for the previous Intel-Hex record to be programmed into the EEPROM.

-The sketch requires the EEPROM_SPI_WE library in order to write to the 25LC256 EEPROM.
-It can be installed via the Arduino library manager.

 # Bored with trying to work out the required allophones yet?

 I discovered a [software implementation of the CTS256 chip](https://github.com/GmEsoft/SP0256_CTS256A-AL2).
 The CTS256 chip is used to convertt plain ASCII character words into the required allophones that the SP0256-AL2 uses.
 The software can be compiled using the free version of Visual Studio.
 Once compiled, you can use the CTS256 simulator to produce the required allophones like this: